Suave/scratch3-tello-docs/content/docs/contact/_index.md

 Please fill [this form](https://docs.google.com/forms/d/e/1FAIpQLScoX0anufssjZboCfd4y3eZU0qT87GMDammEpKtSMretOI9-A/viewform) to contact me.

-I may not be able to reply to all inquiries.
+I will reply within a few days, but I may not be able to reply to all inquiries.